RasParker/Kumawood/Project_Plan.md

 **Follow-up Prompt:**

-"Let's build the dedicated HistoryScreen component using the dark theme.
+"Let's build the dedicated `HistoryScreen` component using the dark theme.

-Props: It must accept MapsToPlayer and MapsToProfile.
+1. **Props:** It must accept `MapsToPlayer` and `MapsToProfile`.

-UI (Dark Theme): Create a new screen with a "Back" arrow (calls MapsToProfile), a title "History", and an "Edit" icon in the top-right corner.
+2. **UI (Dark Theme):** Create a new screen with a "Back" arrow (calls `MapsToProfile`), a title "History", and an "Edit" icon in the top-       right corner.

-Data Fetching: Fetch all shows from the user's watch_history table (grouped by series_id, showing the latest episode for each series).
+3. **Data Fetching:** Fetch all shows from the user's `watch_history` table (grouped by `series_id`, showing the latest episode for each         series).

-List (Dark Theme): Display the fetched history as a vertical list.
+4. **List (Dark Theme):** Display the fetched history as a vertical list.
 Each item should show the series poster, title, and the last           watched episode number.

-Click-to-Play: When not in edit mode, tapping an item must call props.navigateToPlayer(series.id, last_watched_episode_id).
+5. **Click-to-Play:** When *not* in edit mode, tapping an item must call `props.navigateToPlayer(series.id, last_watched_episode_id`).

-Implement Bulk Edit/Delete: Re-implement the exact same 'Edit Mode' logic from Phase 8 (steps 5, 9, 10), ensuring all UI elements (Choose/Cancel header, checkboxes, Remove button, confirmation modal) are styled for the dark theme.
-The 'Confirm Delete' action must call the Supabase function to delete the selected items from the watch_history table."
+6. **Implement Bulk Edit/Delete:** Re-implement the exact same 'Edit Mode' logic from Phase 8 (steps 5, 9, 10), ensuring all UI elements (Choose/Cancel header, checkboxes, Remove button, confirmation modal) are styled for the dark theme.
+The 'Confirm Delete' action must call the Supabase function to delete the selected items from the `watch_history` table."

 ---